uwaiseibna2/GAP/README.md

     #Windows OS
     'C:/Program Files/.../Rscript.exe' PredictGenes.R ./ TRUE data-raw/species.txt data-raw/sample-dataset.fa data-raw/phylogeny.txt
     ```
-This function lists the associated genes based on the optimal architecture configuration and minimum CV error from the provided list of transcript ids.
+This function lists the associated genes based on the optimal architecture configuration and minimum CV error from the list of transcript ids present in training dataset.
 The associated transcript ids are stored in the `associated.csv` file under the `results` directory.